teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 ## The idea

 To satisfy the above requirements, Farkle 7 will introduce the concept of _tokenizer chaining_ as the means to extend the tokenization logic.
 Imagine that you are writing a parser for an indentation-sensitive language.
-Instead of your custom tokenizer that handles indentation explicitly invoking the default tokenizer, you define _at creation time_ a chain of tokenizers, and Farkle will invoke them in order, until one of them returns a result.
+Instead of your custom tokenizer that handles indentation and explicitly invokes the default tokenizer when needed, you define _at creation time_ a chain of tokenizers, and Farkle will invoke them in order, until one of them returns a result.
 In your case, the chain would consist of your custom tokenizer first, and Farkle's default tokenizer at the end.

 This arrangement of tokenizers imposes some constraints -like tokenizers not being able to directly invoke others-, but it comes to shine when a tokenizer needs more input.
 Imagine that you have a chain of three tokenizers.
 The first is invoked, returns without finding a token, and Farkle invokes the second one.
 The second tokenizer thinks it is into something, but needs more input to be 100% sure.
 If it just returned, Farkle would give a chance to the final tokenizer, which will very likely ruin its predecessor's potential catch.
 Before returning, we want the second tokenizer to be able to _suspend_ the tokenizing process, which would prevent its succeeding tokenizer from being invoked, and when the parser resumes, the second tokenizer will be the first one to be invoked.
 Every piece of the chain becomes a safe point for resuming the tokenizing process.